oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 any crypto on the client-side.
-Still, since every access token is bound to a specific resource server, the client also needs to obtain a single RS-specific access token when accessing several resource servers. [@I-D.ietf-oauth-token-binding] has the same property since different token binding ids must be associated with the access token.
+Still, since every access token is bound to a specific resource server, the client also needs to obtain a single RS-specific access token when accessing several resource servers.
+(Resource indicators, as specified in [@I-D.ietf-oauth-resource-indicators], can help to achieve this.)
+[@I-D.ietf-oauth-token-binding] has the same property since different token binding ids must be associated with the access token.
 Using [@I-D.ietf-oauth-mtls], on the other hand, allows a client to use the access token at multiple resource servers.

 It shall be noted that audience restrictions, or generally speaking an indication by the client to the authorization server where it wants to